stephan-klein/supersonic/docs/supersonic/guides/architecture/index.md

 <section class="docs-section" id="overview">
 # Building blocks of a Supersonic application

-Supersonic applications utilize the Multi-Page App architecture...
+Supersonic applications utilize the Multi-Page App architecture where all your views and controllers are neatly divided into separate HTML and JS documents.
+This allows for a clear, modular, MVC-based project file structure, superior memory management, easier bug reproduction, and much more.

 ## Application architecture

 To learn how a Supersonic app is built, where to place your content, and how to effectively build Multi-Page Applications go to the [basic architecture guide][architecture]

 ## Cross-view communication